- Nearly 2.5 million residents are enrolled in Medicare in Ohio; less than 13% are under age 65.1

 Medigap in Ohio

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental healthcare coverage.
-Nationwide, more than half of Original Medicare beneficiaries use an employer-sponsored plan or Medicaid for their supplemental coverage.
-But for those who don’t, optional Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own and experienced a medical claim.
+Nationwide, more than 80% of Original Medicare beneficiaries have a supplemental plan.11 But for those who don’t, optional Medigap plans (also known as Medicare supplement insurance plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own and experienced a medical claim.

-According to an AHIP analysis, there were 607,170 Ohio Medicare beneficiaries who had Medigap coverage as of 2019.
-That was down from more than 613,000 Medigap enrollees in the state in 2016, which mirrors the decrease in Original Medicare enrollment in Ohio, and the corresponding increase in Medicare Advantage enrollment (Medigap coverage cannot be used with Medicare Advantage plans, so fewer people have Medigap plans when Medicare Advantage enrollment increases).
+According to America’s Health Insurance Plans (AHIP) analysis, there were 613,352 Ohio Medicare beneficiaries who had Medigap coverage as of 2020.12 In many states, there has been a steady downward trend in Medigap enrollment in recent years as Medicare Advantage plans have gained popularity (Medigap plans cannot be used with Medicare Advantage plans, so fewer people have Medigap plans when Medicare Advantage plan enrollment increases).

 Medigap plans are sold by private insurers, but they’re standardized under federal rules (so each plan will provide the same benefits as any other plan labeled with the same letter; Plan G, Plan K, etc.) and regulated by state laws and insurance commissioners.
 In Ohio, there are 59 insurers offering Medigap plans.
 The Medicare website has a plan finder tool that will show you prices and plan availability for the various Medigap plans that can be purchased in Ohio.

-Federal rules require Medigap insurers to offer plans on a guaranteed-issue basis during an enrollee’s open enrollment period, which begins when the person is at least 65 years old and enrolled in Medicare Part A and B. But despite the fact that more than 8 million Medicare beneficiaries are not yet 65 (and are enrolled in Medicare due to a disability) there is no federal requirement that Medigap insurers offer plans to people who are under age 65.
+Federal rules require Medigap insurers to offer plans on a guaranteed-issue basis during an enrollee’s Open Enrollment Period, which begins when the person is at least 65 years old and enrolled in Medicare Part A and Medicare Part B. But despite the fact that nearly 8 million Medicare beneficiaries are not yet 65 (and are enrolled in Medicare due to a disability) there is no federal requirement that Medigap insurers offer plans to people who are under age 65.